danielecook/Awesome-Bioinformatics/README.md

 * [A History Of Bioinformatics (In The Year 2039)](http://video.open-bio.org/video/1/a-history-of-bioinformatics-in-the-year-2039) - A talk by C. Titus Brown on his take of looking back at bioinformatics from the year 2039.
 His notes for this talk can be found [here](http://ivory.idyll.org/blog/2014-bosc-keynote.html).

+### YouTube Channels and Playlists

+* [Current Topics in Genome Analysis 2016](https://www.genome.gov/12514288/current-topics-in-genome-analysis-2016-course-syllabus-handouts-and-videos/) - Excellent series of fourteen lectures given at NIH about current topics in genomics ranging from sequence analysis, to sequencing technologies, and even more translational topics such as genomic medicine.
+* [GenomeTV](https://www.youtube.com/user/GenomeTV) - "GenomeTV is NHGRI's collection of official video resources from lectures, to news documentaries, to full video collections of meetings that tackle the research, issues and clinical applications of genomic research."
+* [Leading Strand](https://www.youtube.com/user/LeadingStrand) - Keynote lectures from Cold Spring Harbor Laboratory (CSHL) Meetings.
+More on [The Leading Strand](http://theleadingstrand.cshl.edu/).
+* [Genomics, Big Data and Medicine Seminar Series](https://www.youtube.com/playlist?list=PLqLDR0CTP9_pboZCk6gR9Zn4kW7h9XWJI) - "Our seminars are dedicated to the critical intersection of GBM, delving into 'bleeding edge' technology and approaches that will deeply shape the future."
+* [Rafael Irizarry's Channel](https://www.youtube.com/user/RafalabChannel/videos) - Dr. Rafael Irizarry's lectures and academic talks on statistics for genomics.
+* [NIH VideoCasting and Podcasting](https://www.youtube.com/user/nihvcast) - "NIH VideoCast broadcasts seminars, conferences and meetings live to a world-wide audience over the Internet as a real-time streaming video."
+Not exclusively genomics and bioinformatics video but many great talks on domain specific use of bioinformatics and genomics.

 ### Miscellaneous

 * [The Leek group guide to genomics papers](https://github.com/jtleek/genomicspapers/) - Expertly curated genomics papers to get up to speed on genomics, RNA-seq, statistics (used in genomics), software development, and more.
-* [Current Topics in Genome Analysis 2016](https://www.genome.gov/12514288/current-topics-in-genome-analysis-2016-course-syllabus-handouts-and-videos/) - Excellent series of fourteen lectures given at NIH about current topics in genomics ranging from sequence analysis, to sequencing technologies, and even more translational topics such as genomic medicine.
 * [A New Online Computational Biology Curriculum](http://dx.doi.org/10.1371/journal.pcbi.1003662) - "This article introduces a catalog of several hundred free video courses of potential interest to those wishing to expand their knowledge of bioinformatics and computational biology.
 The courses are organized into eleven subject areas modeled on university departments and are accompanied by commentary and career advice."
 * [How Perl Saved the Human Genome Project](http://www.foo.be/docs/tpj/issues/vol1_2/tpj0102-0001.html) - An anecdote by Lincoln D. Stein on the importance of the Perl programming language in the Human Genome Project.